mryx007/clio-audiobook-player/README.md

 Compared to the original Voice app, Clio brings several usability tweaks and quality-of-life additions:

 ### Player & Interface
-- Playback lock: A dedicated lock button keeps the screen from reacting to accidental taps while your phone is in your pocket or bag.
-The icon glows reddish when locked so you always know the current state.
+- Playback lock: A dedicated lock button keeps the screen from reacting to accidental taps.
 - Built-in equalizer: A 5-band equalizer with presets for spoken voice, bass boost, treble boost, and vocal clarity, as well as manual sliders.
 - Cleaner navigation: Collapsible header arrows and organized popup menus instead of cluttered controls.
-- Refreshed look: Modern Material You styling with a warm adaptive app icon.
+- Refreshed look: Modern Material You styling.
 - Library indicators: Clear badges for newly added books and exact listening progress percentages across cards, chapters, and the main player.
-- Quick resume: Optional setting to jump straight into your last played audiobook when opening the app.
+Optional setting to jump straight into your last played audiobook when opening the app.
 - Separate skip intervals: Set forward and rewind skip durations independently (for example, 30s forward, 10s backward).
 - Flexible player backgrounds: Choose between blurred cover art, dynamic theme colors, or plain dark backgrounds.

 ### Under the Hood
 - Fast startup: Optimized launch time so the player opens instantly.
-- Lean audio engine: Tuned specifically for spoken audio with minimal background CPU and battery usage.
 - Faster scanning: Quicker folder imports and smoother indexing for large libraries.
 - Private and offline: No tracking, analytics, ads, or internet permissions required.
 - Full translations: Complete German and English localization throughout all menus and dialogs.